mauroservienti/milestone.github.io/_posts/2016-05-02-deadlines-acting-metaphor.md

 It all started with a small group of people (call them POs or Stakeholders if you wish) that came together, in our case it was 6 of us, and picked an idea: `Mamma Mia`.
 We then started working to retrieve the plot and the script, the first iterations were us reworking the script to adapt it to our idea, capabilities and first budget draft.

-Once the script draft, yes still a draft, was good enough we outlined the list of people required, the crew, and started the huge work to find them all.
+Once the script draft, yes still a draft, was good enough we outlined the list of required people, the crew, and started the huge work to find them all.

 ### The crew